pinecone-io/pinecone-ts-client/README.md

 ## Collections

-A collection is a static copy of an index that may be used for backup, to create copies of indexes, or perform experiments with different index configurations.
+A collection is a static copy of an index that may be used to create backups, to create copies of indexes, or to perform experiments with different index configurations.
 To learn more about Pinecone collections, see [Understanding collections](https://docs.pinecone.io/docs/collections).

 ### Create Collection